 Dry clean: While not exactly a DIY approach, professional dry cleaners can be a less expensive option to respond to smoke odor cleaning for smaller items than bringing in the larger efforts of a fire restoration company.

 Tent it: Tents aren’t just for camping.
 When combined with an ozone treatment generator, a tent can help to eliminate odors in items that can’t easily be taken to the dry cleaners, such as couches and large area rugs.
 The machine can be costly for one time use, but opting for a more affordable option of renting in the case of large amounts of cleaning needed.

 Get foggy: Another process fire restorers rely on for smoke damage is “thermal fogging.”
 This deodorizing process uses pressurized force to disperse deodorant droplets in a similar manner to how smoke is spread.
 Again, this process may be better left to skilled fire damage professionals, but with the right equipment, it is something you can do to mitigate the smoke odor problem of larger areas.

-Roth Construction issues an unconditional smoke and odor free guarantee for the life of the structure.
-Even if you sell your home or business, the guarantee goes with it.
+If you’d rather leave this big job up to the professionals the team at Roth Construction is here to help.
+We also have an unconditional smoke and odor free guarantee for the life of your home or business structure.
+Even if you sell your home or business, the guarantee stays with it.